alphagov/govuk-import-export-prototype/guidance/wood-packaging-requirements.markdown

 ##Import solid wood packaging

-You should specify in your supplier contract that solid wood packaging used by the exporter must meet the [ISPM15 international standards](http://www.forestry.gov.uk/pdf/fcph004.pdf/$file/fcph004.pdf) PDF, 197 KB)
+You should specify in your supplier contract that solid wood packaging used by the exporter meets the [ISPM15 international standards](http://www.forestry.gov.uk/pdf/fcph004.pdf/$file/fcph004.pdf) PDF, 197 KB)

 If you import from the EU (except Portugal), you can specify less strict standards.
 Instead of meeting ISMP15, packaging can either be bark-free, or have a plant passport if it’s made out of conifer wood.
 If it’s kiln dried, it must also be marked ‘KD’.